Explicit Inversion for Two Brownian-Type Matrices: Abstract

 \section{Abstract}

-In this paper, we present explicit inverses for two Brownian--type matrices, which are defined as Hadamard products of certain already known matrices.
-The matrices under consideration are defined by $3n-1$ parameters and their lower--Hessenberg--form inverses are expressed analytically in terms of these parameters.
-Such matrices are useful in the theory of digital signal processing and in the theory and applications of test matrices, i.e., matrices with known explicit inverses, which are thus appropriate for testing matrix inversion algorithms.
+We present explicit inverses of two Brownian--type matrices, which are defined as Hadamard products of certain already known matrices.
+The matrices under consideration are defined by $3n\!\!-\!\!1$ parameters and their lower Hessenberg form inverses are expressed analytically in terms of these parameters.
+Such matrices are useful in the theory of digital signal processing and in testing matrix inversion algorithms. \\ \\ \textbf{Keywords:} Brownian Matrix; Hadamard Product; Hessenberg Matrix; Numerical Complexity; Test Matrix